AbhinavA10/mte546-project/README.md

 - `python run_all.py`: Run EKF with config given in `EKF.py` for all paths in the dataset

 ## EKF Configuration

+The EKF is able to run in different modes, using these parameters:

 | `USE_WHEEL_AS_INPUT` | `USE_GPS_FOR_CORRECTION` | `USE_WHEEL_FOR_CORRECTION` | `USE_GPS_AS_INPUT` | Configuration Meaning |
 |---|---|---|---|---|